2023 Best Geography & Cartography Schools

 Read full report on Geography & Cartography at Dartmouth College

-University of Pennsylvania landed the #6 spot in the 2023 rankings for the best geography and cartography programs.
-Located in the large city of Philadelphia, UPenn is a private not-for-profit college with a fairly large student population.
+University of Pennsylvania did quite well in this year’s ranking of the best schools for geography and cartography students.
+It came in at #6 on the list.
+Located in the large city of Philadelphia, UPenn is a private not-for-profit school with a very large student population.

 Colgate University did quite well in this year’s ranking of the best schools for geography and cartography students.
 It came in at #7 on the list.
-Located in the distant town of Hamilton, Colgate is a private not-for-profit school with a small student population.
+Located in the town of Hamilton, Colgate is a private not-for-profit school with a small student population.

-Bucknell University did quite well in this year’s ranking of the best schools for geography and cartography students.
-It came in at #8 on the list.
-Bucknell is a small private not-for-profit school located in the town of Lewisburg.
+Bucknell University ranked #8 on this year’s Best Geography & Cartography Schools list.
+Bucknell is a small private not-for-profit school located in the distant town of Lewisburg.

-With a ranking of #9, Texas A&M University - College Station did quite well on this year’s best schools for geography and cartography students.
-Texas A&M College Station is a fairly large public school located in the city of College Station.
+Texas A&M University - College Station ranked #9 on this year’s Best Geography & Cartography Schools list.
+Texas A&M College Station is a very large public school located in the midsize city of College Station.

 On average, geography graduates from Texas A&M College Station take out $21,843 in student loans while working on their degree.